chembl/tractability_pipeline_v2/README.md

 `CHEMBL_DB=oracle://address:to@local.chembl`

-`CHEMBL_VERSION=26`
+`CHEMBL_VERSION=27`

 !
-The current pipeline only works with the most recent ChEMBL version 26 (not older ones) !
+The current pipeline works with the most recent ChEMBL version 27, and version 26 (but not older ones) !